 A lease that is sublet still holds the original tenant responsible.
 If the subletter damages the property, the original tenant can still be liable for the costs.
 Technically, when the subletter moves out, they pass the property back to the original tenant, who then relinquishes it to the landlord.

-When a commercial lease has been assigned, though, the new tenant – called the assignor – stands in for the original tenant for the remaining duration of the lease.
+When a commercial lease has been assigned, though, the new tenant – called the assignor – stands in for the original tenant for the remainder of the lease.
 The original tenant no longer has any rights or obligations under the lease, unless the landlord and tenant have agreed, otherwise.

 When it comes to assignments and subletting, though, there are several important limitations to a tenant's legal rights.
 Most important among them is the landlord's right to include a provision in the lease that controls how, or whether, the tenant can assign or sublet the commercial lease.
 Landlords have a range of options.
 They can: